gramaziokohler/integral_timber_joints/README.md

 ### Python dependency

-Install the following python dependency (pip install)
+The following python dependency are automatically installed in the above process.

 - compas (Library for geometrical modeling and graph relationship)
 - compas_fab (Library for modelling Tools and Robots, functions to call ROS backend for path planning)